 None of us is aware of what may happen to us.
 The long-awaited paradisiac journey can turn into hell in a moment.
 So how do we get out of this situation?
-Although we cannot insure ourselves against adverse events and misfortune, we can at least ensure against the material damage.
-Thus, travel insurance protects us from the various incidents.
+Although we cannot insure ourselves against adverse events and misfortune, at least we can insure against the material damage.
+Thus, travel insurance protects us from various incidents.

 "What is travel insurance?"

 Insurance is provided for the compensation of the material and moral damage that can occur in the country, the tourist is traveling.
-The insurance covers immediate medical treatment and reimbursement of expenses incurred in the event of health problems, injuries due to the accidents, and full or partial compensation for any costs incurred during the travel noted in the contract.
+The insurance covers immediate medical treatment and reimbursement of expenses incurred in the event of health issues, injuries due to the accidents, and full or partial compensation for any costs incurred during the travel noted in the travel certificate.

-An insurance certificate is written in the official language of Azerbaijan and the destination country (or countries).
+An insurance certificate is written in the official language of your nationality or residence and the destination country (or countries).

 “Well, what insurance?
 Nothing will happen.”

 To get insurance is not a game, you need to take it seriously.
 Many tourists think that nothing can happen to them.
 Thus, they take the load off their shoulders by getting ordinary insurance and continue on their way.
 However, as it is said, things happen once.
 If you do not want to have problems, get insured.
 More precisely, get the right insurance!
 Proper insurance will save you from tedious issues.